Substack: Criticism

+Privacy and security incidents

-On July 28, 2020, Substack accidentally exposed users’ email addresses by putting them in the "cc" field instead of "bcc" in a privacy policy update email regarding the California Consumer Privacy Act.
+On July 28, 2020, Substack accidentally exposed users' email addresses by putting them in the "cc" field instead of "bcc" in a privacy policy update email regarding the California Consumer Privacy Act.
 It acknowledged the mistake on Twitter.

+In February 2026, Substack disclosed an October 2025 security breach in which a third party gained access to email addresses, phone numbers, and other internal metadata.
+According to The Verge, the data breach was noticed on February 3, 2026, and has been fixed.
+Substack announced that it would perform an investigation to prevent this from happening again.

+Content moderation and extremism

 In 2020, popular platforms such as Twitter, Facebook, and YouTube began restricting or deleting accounts they claimed spread COVID-19 misinformation, and some prominent authors accused of spreading misinformation moved from those platforms to Substack.
-The Washington Post mentioned Joseph Mercola and Steve Bannon as conspiracy theorists who have moved their online presence to Substack.
+The Washington Post mentioned Joseph Mercola as a conspiracy theorist who had moved his online presence to Substack.

 In January 2022, the Center for Countering Digital Hate accused Substack of allowing content that could be dangerous to public health.
 The Center estimated that the company earned $2.5 million per year from the top five anti-vaccine authors alone.
 The three founders responded via blog post affirming their commitment to minimal censorship.

 Substack faced further criticism in November 2023 for allowing its platform to be used by white nationalists, Nazis, and antisemites.
 In an open letter, more than 100 Substack creators threatened to leave the platform and implored Substack's leadership to stop giving bigotry a platform.
-In response, Substack CEO Hamish McKenzie said the company would continue to allow the publication of extremist views because attempting to censor them would make the problem worse.
+In response, Substack co-founder Hamish McKenzie said the company would continue to allow the publication of extremist views because attempting to censor them would make the problem worse.
 Creators like Casey Newton, Molly White, and Ryan Broderick left the platform as a result.